Consultants, contractors and volunteers (including trustees) of the charity will be required to comply with the content of this policy.

 The following rules must apply:

-- Consultants, volunteers and trustees who require access to KCSN’s systems must be appropriately authorised
+- Consultants, contractors, volunteers and trustees who require access to KCSN’s systems must be appropriately authorised

-- Levels of access to KCSN’s systems must be given based upon the role of the consultant or volunteer
+- Levels of access to KCSN’s systems must be given based upon the role of the consultant, contractor or volunteer

 - Access to KCSN’s systems will be given on a need to know basis and such access will be recorded

-- Password access is given to individuals; authorised consultants and volunteers should not under any circumstances allow their access to be used by others.
+- Password access is given to individuals; authorised consultants, contractors and volunteers should not under any circumstances allow their access to be used by others.

 Anonymisation is a process by which identifiable information is removed from data so that the individuals from whom the information was collected remain anonymous.
 If personal data is shared, either internally or externally, all identifying factors should be removed.